AlexSafatli/AlexSafatli.github.io/about.md

 ## I am a...

-I am a software engineer with a M.S.E. in Computer Science.
-I currently work as a local full-stack developer in  Halifax, NS, Canada.
-I also regularly code and participate in a number of projects outside of work, both small and large.
+I am currently studying for a PhD in Computer Science and was previously a software engineer.
+I possess a M.S.E. in Computer Science from Dalhousie University.
+I also regularly code and participate in a number of projects, both small and large.

 Previously, I have...

   - Worked at [Amazon.com](https://amazon.com) in Seattle, WA.
+  - Worked at a small number of software companies in Halifax, NS.
   - Served as a TA for PPL, Operating Systems, Communications and Bioinformatics.
   - Won several NSERC USRA awards and served as a RA in just as many science labs.